will-rosenberg/will-rosenberg/README.md

 &nbsp;&nbsp;&nbsp;📫 How to reach me: DM me on [Instagram](https://www.instagram.com/SimpleAmericanAccent) or [LinkedIn](https://www.linkedin.com/in/wrosenberg/)

 &nbsp;&nbsp;&nbsp;⚡ Fun fact: Fluent and near-native ability in Portuguese and Spanish.
-Obsessed with sounding like a native speaker (or as close as I can get).
-Native English speaker.
+I'm about 20 years deep into obsessing about sounding like a native speaker (or as close as I can get) in both of these.
+I'm a native speaker of American English with a so-called General American accent, but I'm pretty far from the norm when it comes to this obsession.
 I teach what I live, not just theory.

 <!--
 **will-rosenberg/will-rosenberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.